Chapter 28:

 If they didn't know I was a princess, I figured I could probably smack them around a little bit without getting in trouble.
 Just a little though.
 Five boys in total circled me, including their leader on the ground.
 A sixth stood just a few steps away, shaking at the knees.

 "So, which one of you punks is first?"
-I puffed out my chest, feeling a lot like one of the adventurers from the many guilds across Zephyr.
+I puffed out my chest, feeling a lot like one of the adventurers from the many guilds in the neighboring Zephyr.

 "Don't get cocky over a cheap shot, kid!"
 A hefty boy with a bowl haircut charged in first, earning himself a spinning kick to the chin.
 "URRRF!"

-He did a pirouette like a dancer, before taking out two of his own friends in the process.
+He did a pirouette like a dancer, before taking out one of his own friends in the process.
 The next to rush in was an extremely tall, slender boy with the facial features of a fish.
-He was much nimbler than his friend, and dodged my strikes with relative ease.
+He was much nimbler than his friend and dodged my strikes with relative ease.

 Despite his proficiency in dodging, he would have to attack eventually.
 I counted on it.
 Having long arms meant that your wind-up time for a strike would increase.
-Perhaps just enough for me to find an exploit.
+Maybe just enough for me to find a weakness to exploit, my father taught me that.
 At last, he made his move.

-Sorry dude, but you should really work on your offense.
+Sorry dude, but you should really work on your stance.

 I landed two sharp jabs in the boy's stomach area.
 That was all it took to topple the giant.
 Falling to his knees, he held his ribs without saying a word.

-The final attacker pulled out a wooden stick, and began chanting something under his breath.
-The wind started to pick up around me.
+The final attacker pulled out a wooden stick and began chanting something under his breath.
+A spell circle appeared beneath me, and the wind picked up.

 Magic!?